Cyber Monday 2018: The best weekend deals, period

-No need to despair if you missed out on Black Friday deals, because Cyber Monday is in full force with some more bargains.
-Even this jaded Cheapskate is impressed by the same of the discounts you'll find today.
+No need to despair if you missed out on Black Friday deals, because Cyber Monday is here -- and it's in full force with lots more bargains.
+Even this jaded Cheapskate is impressed by the discounts you'll find today.

-You may want to start with Amazon's Cyber Monday sale items, a few of which are highlighted below.
-You can also find some great deals at Costco, and be sure to check stores such as GameStop, Target and Walmart for their deals as well.
+You may want to start with Amazon's Cyber Monday sale, some deals of which are highlighted below.
+You can also find some great bargains at Costco, and be sure to check stores such as GameStop, Target and Walmart for their deals as well.

 But if you're looking to spend your hard-earned currency on the cream of the Cyber Monday crop, scroll down for some of the best deals you can get today.
-(Note that prices and availability are accurate at the time we published this, but could change without notice.)
+Note that prices and availability are accurate at the time we published this (last updated Nov.
+26 at 2 a.m.
+PT), but could change without notice.

 Be sure to bookmark this page, as we'll be updating and adding to the list as more deals emerge!